kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 #### Tag Placement and Hoisting

-Cross-field validation tags can be placed either tag locations depending on what the tag supports:
+Cross-field validation tags can be placed on either tag location depending on what the tag supports:

 1. **On fields directly** - More intuitive but requires implicit hoisting to common ancestor
 1. **On common ancestor typedef** - Explicit placement where validation actually occurs